Compressed Sensing with Deep Image Prior and Learned Regularization

 Note that this method uses an untrained generative model and optimizes over the network weights $w$.
 In contrast previous methods, such as that of Bora et al.~\cite{bora2017compressed}, use a trained model and optimize over the latent $z$-space, solving $z^*=\argmin_z \| y - AG(z;w) \|^{2}$.
 We instead initialize a random $z$ with Gaussian i.i.d. entries and keep this fixed throughout the optimization process.

-In our algorithm we leverage the well-established total variation regularization~\cite{rudin1992nonlinear,wang2008new, liu2018image}, denoted as $TV(G(z;w))$.
+In our algorithm we leverage the well-established total variation regularization~\citep{rudin1992nonlinear,wang2008new, liu2018image}, denoted as $TV(G(z;w))$.
 We also propose an additional learned regularization technique, $LR(w)$; note that without this technique, i.e. when $\lambda_L = 0$, our method is completely unlearned.
-Lastly we use early stopping, a phenomena that will be analyzed theoretically in Section~\ref{theory}.
+Lastly we use early stopping, a phenomenon that will be justified theoretically in Section~\ref{theory}.

 Thus the final optimization problem becomes